 Here I compare males without kids with males with 1-2 kids.
 They both spend about 20 hours a week in unpaid work.
 This provides yet another description of the table in simple English.

-There are an infinite number of comparison that can be made.
+There are an infinite number of comparisons that can be made.
 However, following the principle of moving from left to right helps to eliminate choices, which helps in making a faster decision.
 Remember, we only have 20 minutes so we are not going to make in-depth exhaustive comparisons.
 Always keep it simple in clear English to maximize your score

 Contrast Information in the Graph